MaSteinberg/aggregate/docs/rdf-template-development.md

 The following fields are exposed:
 + *topLevelModel* - Same model as in toplevel.ttl.mustache - Contains metadata about the form and the dataset.
 + *rowId* - **String** - Unique identifier of the current submission.
 Depending on the selection during the start of the export this is either a whole number (starting at 1, incrementing for each row) or a globally unique identifier (UUID), e.g. `uuid:ace1da01-038f-40af-a1fb-d6758d052c36`.
-+ *rowEntityIdentifier* - **String** - Can be used as a subject, predicate or object in an RDF statement to uniquely identify the current submission.
++ *rowIdentifier* - **String** - Can be used as a subject, predicate or object in an RDF statement to uniquely identify the current submission.
 Similar to *rowId*: Depending on the selection during the start of the export this is either globally or locally unique.

 This template file would usually contain triples that define one or more resources per row that the other template files can reference.
 Alternatively the template file may be left empty if there is no need for such row level resources.